-- Functional currency the Company applies judgement in situations where primary and secondary indicators are mixed.
-Primary indicators such as the currency that mainly influence sales prices are given priority before considering secondary indicators. - The Company uses significant judgment to assess whether professional services sold in a customer contract are considered distinct and should be accounted for as separate performance obligations.
-Non-distinct professional services are combined with other goods or services until they are distinct and form a single performance obligation.
-The Company also applies significant judgment to determine the estimated hours to completion which affects the timing of revenue recognized for professional services and non-distinct license and hardware.
-Estimated hours to completion are continually and routinely revised based on changes in the progress of customer contracts. - Deferred tax assets the recognition of deferred tax assets is based on forecasts of future taxable profit.
+- Deferred tax assets the recognition of deferred tax assets is based on forecasts of future taxable profit.
 The measurement of future taxable profit for the purposes of determining whether or not to recognize deferred tax assets depends on many factors, including the Company's ability to generate such profits and the implementation of effective tax planning strategies.
-The occurrence or non-occurrence of such events in the future may lead to significant changes in the measurement of deferred tax assets. - Provisions and contingent consideration liablities in recognizing provisions, the Company evaluates the extent to which it is probable that it has incurred a legal or constructive obligation in respect of past events and the probability that there will be an outflow of benefits as a result.
-The judgements used to recognize provisions are based on currently known factors which may vary over time, resulting in changes in the measurement of recorded amounts as compared to initial estimates.
-Contingent consideration liabilities are initially recorded on the date of a business combination and is payable on the achievement of certain financial targets in the post-acquisition periods.
+The occurrence or non-occurrence of such events in the future may lead to significant changes in the measurement of deferred tax assets. - Contingent consideration liabilities contingent consideration liabilities are initially recorded on the date of a business combination and are payable on the achievement of certain financial targets in the post-acquisition periods.
 The obligation for contingent consideration is recorded at its estimated fair value at the various acquisition dates and is recorded at fair value at the end of each reporting period.
-The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate
+The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate.

 The Company is closely monitoring the impact of COVID-19 on all aspects of its business.
 COVID-19 was declared a global pandemic by the World Health Organization on March 11, 2020.
 The COVID-19 pandemic has had disruptive effects in countries in which the Company operates and has adversely impacted many of its business units' operations to date, including through the cancellation by certain customers of their ongoing software maintenance contracts and the suspension or cancellation of new software purchases.
 The pandemic may also have an adverse impact on many of the Company's customers, including their ability to satisfy ongoing payment obligations to the Company, which could increase the Company's bad debt exposure.
 The future impacts of the pandemic and any resulting economic impact are largely unknown and rapidly evolving.
 It is possible that the COVID-19 pandemic, the measures taken by the governments of countries affected and the resulting economic impact may continue to adversely affect the Company's results of operations, cash flows and financial position as well as its customers in future periods, and this impact could be material.
-During the year ended December 31,
+During the year ended December 31, 2022, the Company recorded income of \$2 (December 31, 2021 - \$17) relating to government grants from various government authorities relating to the pandemic within "Other, net" expenses in the consolidated statements of income (loss).